T.E.V.I.N.: Critical reception

-AllMusic editor Stephen Thomas Erlewine rated the album four and a half start out of five.
+The album earned generally mixed reviews from music critics.
+Entertainment Weekly gave T.E.V.I.N. an "A−" rating and noted: "The 15-year-old's got a lucid, choirboy's voice, an unerring instinct for the right song, and a fetching sense of humor."
+Lynn Norment, writing for Ebony, called the album an "entertaining showcase for the 15-year-old heartthrob."
+She found that Campbell "delivers a winning product that foretells a long and prosperous recording future."
+AllMusic editor Stephen Thomas Erlewine rated the album four and a half out of five stars.
 He wrote that Campbell's "voice is remarkably expressive, able to handle both ballads and up-tempo dance tracks without losing confidence.
 When he has the right material – like the hit single, Prince's "Round and Round" – the results are flawless; if the material is weak, he's merely enjoyable."
-The album also garnered Campbell his first two Grammy nominations, one in 1991 for Best Male R&B Vocal Performance (for "Round and Round"), and one in 1992 for the same award (for "Tell Me What You Want Me to Do").